 About Unitarian Universalism

-We are one of approximately 1,000 Unitarian Universalist congregations in the United States.
-Grounded in centuries of critical thinking, our particular progressive movement developed out of eighteenth-century liberal Christianity and from spiritual forebears who had a high valuation of the use of reason in spiritual matters.
-Their incisive scrutiny led them to theological positions at odds with the prevailing orthodoxy and sparked the formation of the American Unitarian Association and the General Convention of Universalists.
-In the 1800’s members of these groups helped lead efforts to abolish slavery, assure women’s rights, establish universal public education, and create adequate health care.
+The UUCC is one of approximately 1,000 Unitarian Universalist congregations in the United States.
+Our denomination is grounded in centuries of critical thinking, and our particular progressive movement developed out of 18th century liberal Christianity and from spiritual forebears who placed a high value of the use of reason in spiritual matters.

-Unitarians and Universalists gradually expanded their focus to include an appreciation of other religious traditions and were significantly influenced by humanist thinking.
-In 1961 the two denominations consolidated to form the Unitarian Universalist Association.
-We now draw our religious understanding from many sources and believe in the responsibility of each individual to find her or his own most meaning-filled religious path guided by our affirmation of "the inherent worth and dignity of every person" and "respect for the interdependent web of all existence of which we are a part."
+We now draw our religious understanding from many sources and believe in the responsibility of each individual to find her or his own most meaning-filled religious path.
+This idea of individual freedom of belief is guided not by doctrine or creed but by a set of strong values and moral teachings.
+The Seven Principles of Unitarian Universalism include “the inherent worth and dignity of every person” and “respect for the interdependent web of all existence of which we are a part.”

 Jewish and Christian teachings are an important part of our tradition as are humanist teachings, direct experience of the mystery and wonder of life, Earth-centered traditions and wisdom from many cultures, traditions and religions.

 Unitarianism had its roots in 16th century Europe and was based on the ancient idea of the unity of the deity — that the various theistic religions are actually talking about the same God.
 Just one God.
 In 1568, in Transylvania, that belief was codified and named.
 Unitarianism spread slowly across Europe.